Social identity approach: Social groups

 The social identity approach has been contrasted with the social cohesion approach when it comes to defining social groups.
 The social identity approach describes the state of people thinking of themselves and others as a group.
-Therefore, three intrapsychological processes proceed.
+Therefore, three intra-psychological processes proceed.
 Firstly, social categorization (see self-categorization theory) means that people organize social information by categorizing people into groups.
 Secondly, social comparison (see social comparison theory) means that people give a meaning to those categories in order to understand the task of the group in the specific situation.
 Thirdly, social identification is the process in which people relate the self to one of those categories.

 Regarding the relation between collective identification and work motivation, several propositions have been made regarding situational influences, the acceptance of the leader and the self-definition of a collective.
 As a situational influence, research says that individuals are activated by situations that challenge their inclusion to the group.
 The acceptance of the leader is another proposition.
 The so-called ingroup-favoring-bias (see in-group favoritism) means that if the team leader is interpreted as an ingroup member, the other team members will attribute his or her good behavior internally while they will attribute bad behavior externally.
 For self-definition of a collective the value of the group as well as the belief in current and future success is important.
 Closely linked to self-definition to a collective, cohesion is another construct that has an impact on the development of group motivation and in a broader sense also to the group performance.

 On the topic of social groups, some social psychologists draw a distinction between different types of group phenomenon.
 Specifically, "those that derive from interpersonal relationships and interdependence with specific others and those that derive from membership in larger, more impersonal collectives or social categories".
 The social identity approach however does not anticipate this distinction.
 Instead it anticipates that the same psychological processes underlie intergroup and intragroup phenomenon involving both small and large groups.
 Relatedly, the persistent perception that the social identity approach is only relevant to large group phenomenon has led some social identity theorists to specifically reassert (both theoretically and empirically) the relevance of the social identity approach to small group interactions.